Page 1 of 2

 by davisdude

 You could make another variable with the exact same values as the other table, and then at the end reset it.
-Note that this is
+Note that this is not allowed:

 This doesn't work because the values in oldTable will be changed each time the "table's" values are changed.
 Instead, do something like this: